Your Complete Guide to Maid of Honor Duties

 Hold some things.

 This one's easy enough.
-During the ceremony, the maid of honor's responsibilities include holding the bridal bouquet, along with her own.
+During the ceremony, the maid of honor responsibilities include holding the bridal bouquet, along with her own.
 (Pro tip: The MOH can wrap a few tissues around the stem of her bouquet too, in case the bride or bridesmaids shed a few happy tears too.)
 The MOH may also be responsible for keeping track of the bride's purse, phone and any other belongings throughout the day.

 Make sure the bride eats and drinks.